opencog/atomspace/opencog/query/README.md

 10. The `GlobNode` is a `VariableNode` that can be grounded by multiple adjacent list elements.
-This is in contrast to `VariableNode`s, which can be grounded by only one Atom at a time. `GlobNode`s are analogous to the concept of "globbing" in regex matching: they effectively embody more-or-less exactly the same idea.
+This is in contrast to `VariableNode`s, which can be grounded by only one Atom at a time. `GlobNode`s are analogous to the concept of "globing" in regex matching: they effectively embody more-or-less exactly the same idea.
 Each possible distinct grounding of a `GlobNode` represents a distinct branch to explore.
    Thus, the current glob grounding is pushed onto a stack, and popped